Ritika92/Machine-Learning/README.md

 ## Logistic Regression
 The objective is to predict which customers are going to leave (churn) using Logistic Regression in Python.

+The dataset consists of customer details of a cellular service company.
 The dataset and the ipynb files (LogisticRegression_Churn.ipynb) can be downloaded from this repository.
 The dataset is taken from Kaggle.

 The accuracy is ~80%